kliewerdaniel/AI-Blog/about.markdown

 ---

-On Valentine's Day 2023, my life changed drastically—I found myself homeless, having lost everything I owned.

-I was diagnosed with bipolar disorder with psychotic features when I was 18.
-I have been hospitalized 12 times and have been homeless 2 times.

-What led to becoming homeless was my ministry to the people that live by the bus stop where I lived.
-I invited a homeless marine to live with me but he ended up getting murdered because he stole back my computer after it had been stolen from me by a street gang.

-That was not the only reason but it was perhaps what pushed them over the edge.
-After he was murdered I became very mentally ill and became reckless with money.
-I even hired a homeless man to follow me around for a day and gave him $1000 just to be kind to others.

-While he lived in my home he was very appreciative and he was determined to help me deal with the street gang.
-After he was murdered I had to defend myself.
-He tried to teach me self defense from what he learned in the marines.

-But I was so mentally ill that I was easy to take advantage of.
-The street gang broke into my home and stole everything several times.
-One night I had my deadbolt kicked in by 5 guys and I used a chef's knife to fight them off.

-My electronics, phone, wallet, clothes, food, identification papers—everything were taken from me.
-It felt like the Philip K Dick novel Flow My Tears, the Policeman Said when the main character loses everything and is left with nothing but his determination to survive.
+In the year 2023, my life was upended in a manner I could scarcely have imagined—I found myself wandering the streets, stripped of all I possessed.
+The familiar comforts of home and the assurances of daily life had vanished, leaving me to confront the abyss of uncertainty.

+Driven by a desire to extend a hand to those overlooked by society, I had opened my door to a fellow traveler—a man bearing the weight of his own burdens.
+In our shared space, we sought refuge from the world's indifference, believing that companionship might soothe the fractures within us both.

+But the world has a way of testing the sincerity of our intentions.
+Events unfolded that led to the loss of my belongings, and I was left standing amidst the ruins of trust and goodwill.
+It was a harsh lesson in the complexities of human nature and the unforeseen consequences of even the most genuine acts of kindness.

-Despite the overwhelming circumstances, I refused to give up.
-With only a set of colored pencils and a notebook, I began to draw.
-Art became my solace and my voice.
-I spent my days creating drawings, pouring my heart onto each page.
-Selling these pieces not only helped me survive but also reignited a spark of hope.
+Alone and facing the void, I could have succumbed to despair.
+Yet, somewhere within, a spark persisted.
+With nothing but a set of colored pencils and a simple notebook, I began to draw.
+Each line etched on paper was more than mere art—it was an affirmation of existence, a defiance against oblivion.
+Art became my sanctuary, a silent anthem of hope.

-With the money from my drawings, I purchased a basic Tracfone.
-It was a small step, but it opened doors.
-I started doing online surveys on the phone, sometimes earning as little as $10 a day.
-It wasn't much, but every dollar counted.
-After saving diligently, I eventually had enough to buy a Chromebook.
+The modest income from selling my drawings allowed me to take tentative steps toward rebuilding.
+With the few earnings, I acquired a basic phone—a small device that reconnected me to the vast tapestry of human voices.
+Through it, I engaged in online surveys, earning what little I could.
+Every coin was a testament to resilience, each modest gain a bulwark against the tide.

-The Chromebook became a pivotal tool in rebuilding my life.
-I began working as an independent contractor, assisting with research and contributing to the training of large language models through platforms like Remotasks and OneForma.
-This work not only provided income but also allowed me to engage with technology—something I'm deeply passionate about.
+Diligence and frugality paved the way for me to obtain a Chromebook.
+This unassuming tool became a gateway to possibilities previously beyond reach.
+I immersed myself in work as an independent contractor, contributing to research and the development of large language models through platforms like Remotasks and OneForma.
+Engaging with technology rekindled a passion that had long flickered in the shadows—a passion for creation, innovation, and connection.

-Investing further in myself, I purchased a domain and hosting services.
-With these, I built an e-commerce site and ventured into affiliate marketing, blogging, and dropshipping.
-Each new endeavor taught me valuable skills and moved me closer to stability.
+With renewed purpose, I invested in a personal domain and hosting services.
+I built an e-commerce site, ventured into affiliate marketing, blogging, and explored the realms of dropshipping.
+Each new endeavor was more than a pursuit of livelihood; it was a step toward reclaiming agency over my life, a climb from the depths toward the light.

-A significant breakthrough came when a job at OneForma allowed me to earn enough for a deposit and moving expenses for a place to call home.
-Having stable housing was transformative.
-With a roof over my head, I was able to focus on finding steady employment.
+A pivotal moment arrived when an opportunity enabled me to secure enough for a place to call home once more.
+The return to stable housing was transformative.
+Under the shelter of a newfound roof, I could finally breathe, reflect, and plan for a future that had once seemed unattainable.

-I dedicated hours each day to job applications, seeking any opportunity within walking distance.
-Persistence paid off when I secured a job.
-It may not be the most glamorous position, but it provides a steady income and the chance to save for the future.

-But I am haunted.
-I don't think I will ever be like I was before.
-I lash out in anger in the voice I had to use when I fought off the 5 guys that broke into my home.
-It is not who I want to be but because of the violence I had to endure on a day to day basis I have become a different person.

-It is ironic that I gave a place to live for a homeless marine but I was not able to stay housed myself.

-He was murdered though and I know who did it and nothing happened to them because it was all gang related.

-That is the real reason I became homeless this time.
-I had everything taken from me through violence.

-How exactly did I become homeless?

-What happened was after my deadbolt was kicked in they charged me $800 to have the door replaced.
-They then charged me another $800 to kill all the roaches, my friends.
-I did not have the money and my lease expired and they would not renew the lease.

-I had been living on less than $1000 a month in Austin, Texas with rent at $725 a month.
-After they would not renew my lease I had to find a new place to live.

-It is very difficult to find a place to live when you only make $1000 a month in Austin, Texas.

-I have a low paying manual labor job now.
-I would like to use what I have learned about programming to find a better job.
-What I earn now is enough to keep my current apartment.
-I never changed my lifestyle with my newly increased income.
-I save as much as I can in order to invest in business opportunities.

-My idea now is to work for myself.
-To develop software that can help others and to generate some income for myself.

-For this blog I hope to write about my experiences in life and also provide content about large language model programming and prompt engineering.

-I give freely of myself and have not placed any ads on this site.
-If you would like to donate to keep this site running you can do so here.
+I threw myself into the search for steady employment, applying tirelessly to positions within reach.
+Persistence, though often met with silence or rejection, ultimately yielded success.
+The work I found may not shine with the luster of grandeur, but it grants the dignity of honest labor and the foundation upon which to build anew.

+Yet, I would be remiss to say that the journey erased the shadows of the past.
+There are echoes that linger—whispers of doubts, remnants of past trials.
+But I choose to see them not as chains binding me to yesterday, but as lessons guiding me toward tomorrow.

+My aspirations have evolved.
+Armed with the knowledge and skills I've painstakingly acquired, I seek to develop software that can serve others, to contribute something of value to the world.
+It is an endeavor born not just of ambition, but of a desire to give back, to turn personal trials into communal triumphs.

+Through this blog, I aim to share my journey—not as a mere recounting of events, but as a testament to the indomitable human spirit.
+If my experiences can inspire even one soul to persist in the face of adversity, then every hardship endured gains purpose.

+I offer these words freely, without pretense or expectation.
+If you find value herein and wish to support the continuation of this endeavor, your generosity would be received with the deepest gratitude.

 <div style="text-align: center; margin: 50px 0;">
   <a href="https://donate.stripe.com/3csaHr2xh1xLaek000">